evieeangeline/gibber/README.markdown

 # Gibber #
 Gibber is a live coding environment for the web browser, combining music synthesis and sequencing with ray-marching 3d graphics.

+## Using code from this repository ##
+Gibber doesn't save your code - code has been kept in this repository.
+To use, open Gibber locally or on the web, and then copy the code into the workspace.

 ## Playgrounds ##
 No installation needed, play it on the web!